Déborah François: Personal life

 François lives in Paris, France, after growing up in Liège, Belgium, where she attended the same high school as fellow actress Marie Gillain, who also features in Les Femmes de l'Ombre (as Suzy Desprez, while she assumes the role of Gaëlle Lemenech).

 François said after the film L'Enfant: "My life changed completely.
 Before 'L'Enfant,' I thought, 'I'm this lucky girl who is going to make a movie, but that's going to be the only movie I'll ever make.'
 I had never even been to Paris before, and all of a sudden I'm around the world with festivals.
 It was very different from high school."

-Audrey Hepburn, Lauren Bacall, and Grace Kelly are three of her favorite classic actresses.
 She was in a brief relationship with Mario Casas in 2020.